Tracking Spillover Effects

 Our work

-The Sustainable Development Solutions Network (SDSN) collaborates with key partners - including the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), the Center for Global Commons (CGC) at the University of Tokyo, the University of Sydney and Yale University among others - to advance research on spillover data and policies in the context of the SDGs and Paris Climate Agreement.
+We collaborate with various partners - including the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), the Center for Global Commons at the University of Tokyo, the University of Sydney and Yale University among others - to advance research on spillover data and policies in the context of the SDGs and Paris Climate Agreement.

 Our most relevant publications